mxvp/Thesis-Initiatives/overview.md

 # 3. SOLID technology for genomics

-- Additional to popular advances of using the SOLID technology for incorporating medical data, genomics data from various technologies should be added as well, because of following reasons:
+- In addition to the popular advances of using SOLID technology for incorporating medical data, genomics data from various technologies should be added as well, due to the following reasons:
-    - Moore's law: DNA sequencing costs continuously decrease, in the near future sequencing will be essential in both general and specialized healthcare.
-To avoid redundant sequencing runs and variable qualities, genome sequencing results should be saved to a POD and access should be in control of the patient/client.
+    - Moore's Law: DNA sequencing costs continuously decrease; in the near future, sequencing will be essential in both general and specialized healthcare.
+To avoid redundant sequencing runs and variable qualities, genome sequencing results should be saved to a POD, and access should be in control of the patient/client.
     - People empowerment, security, decentralization,...
-    - Because of the decreasing cost, popularity for personal genomics will keep increasing.
-Open source trait-discovery services should be encouraged, preferably locally run.
-The copious number of companies that offer these services, based on a business model that includes sample processing, is an increasing security risk for the people's genetic data.
+    - Due to the decreasing cost, the popularity of personal genomics will keep increasing.
+Open-source trait-discovery services should be encouraged, preferably locally run.
+The copious number of companies that offer these services, based on a business model that includes sample processing, is an increasing security risk for people's genetic data.

     - ![overview of companies offering trait discovery](https://github.com/mxvp/Thesis-Initiatives/blob/main/personal_genomics_overview.png)